End Of Life Care VS Palliative Care In North Las Vegas, NV

 3.Pain management is typically much more aggressive and may involve complete sedation.

-Simply put, palliative care is a key component of hospice care, but it can also be utilized as part of a curative treatment plan.
-While palliative care can be combined with a variety of treatment options, including those designed to cure a condition or restore health, hospice can only begin once curative treatments have ceased.
+Simply put, palliative services are a key component of hospice care, but it can also be utilized as part of a curative treatment plan.
+While palliative services can be combined with a variety of treatment options, including those designed to cure a condition or restore health, hospice can only begin once curative treatments have ceased.

 - Counseling for the senior and their family on obtaining closure